• Home

 View fullsize 27_March 26, 2025.jpg

-I’m pleased to say the Myhren gallery reception was packed with artists and friends (photos by Mark Sink below) and (with one notable, unnamed exception) the show was well received.
+I’M pleased to say the Myhren gallery reception was packed with artists and friends (photos by Mark Sink below) and (with one notable, unnamed exception) the show was well received.
 Art critic Ray Mark Rinaldi wrote a very positive review (here) in the Denver Post, and a gallery talk between myself and Albert Chong, Natascha Seideneck, and Ellen MacFarlane raised a lot of talking points not just about the show but about photography in general.

 View fullsize Crowd w RJ at mic 3.jpeg